abpio/abp-commercial-docs/en/others/penetration-test-report.md

 This is a false-positive alert.
 Because the URL returns "500 - Internal Error" and does not reveal any encrypted/decrypted data.

-### PII Disclosure [Risk: High] - Positive (No need a fix)
+### PII Disclosure [Risk: High] - Positive (No need for a fix)

 - *[GET] - https://localhost:44378/Account/Manage?Picture=test_file.txt&pptype=use-default&returnUrl=%2FAccount%2FManage%3FPicture%3Dtest_file.txt%26pptype%3Duse-default%26returnUrl%3D%252FPrivacyPolicy*

 **Description**:

-The response contains Personally Identifiable Information, such as CC number, SSN, and similar sensitive data.
+The response contains Personally Identifiable Information, such as a CC number, SSN, and similar sensitive data.

 **Solution**: